mehulagg/gitlab/doc/user/snippets.md

 ## Embed snippets

-Public snippets can be shared, and embedded on any website.
+Public snippets can be shared and embedded on any website.
 You can reuse a GitLab snippet in multiple places, and any change to the source is reflected in the embedded snippets.
 When embedded, users can download it, or view the snippet in raw format.

 To embed a snippet: